-This participatory action-research project in China, India, Kenya, Panama and Peru (2004-2009) developed the concept of Collective Biocultural Heritage as its common framework for research.
+This participatory action-research project in China, India, Kenya, Panama and Peru (2004-09) developed the concept of collective biocultural heritage as its common framework for research.

-This section provides the main outputs of the project "Protecting community rights over Traditional Knowledge: Implications of customary laws and practices" (2005-2009).
+This section provides the main outputs of the project "Protecting community rights over traditional knowledge: implications of customary laws and practices" (2005-09).

 IIED and the project partners are grateful for the funding provided by the International Development Research Centre (Canada) for the country case studies.
-We are also grateful to The Christensen Fund, IIED's Framework Donors and SwedBio for supporting the international policy work, communications and workshops.
+We are also grateful to The Christensen Fund, IIED's frame donors and SwedBio for supporting the international policy work, communications and workshops.